Frequently Asked Questions

 Yes.
 We implement industry-standard security practices:

 Yes.
 Contact support at [email protected] to request account deletion.
 We'll remove all your personal data, websites, checks, and monitoring history within 30 days.
-Active subscriptions should be canceled before requesting deletion.

 Our retry system (3 attempts with 10-second delays) prevents false alerts from brief network hiccups.
 If your website recovers within ~30 seconds, you won't receive a downtime alert.
 Once an incident is detected, you'll receive an automatic recovery notification when your website is back online.